 How to Check Extraction Quality

 The Certificate of Analysis (COA) tells you everything.
 A credible COA from an independent lab should show cannabinoid potency, pesticide screening, heavy metals, and residual solvents.
 If a brand doesn't publish COAs or uses in-house testing, move on.
+Our buying guide covers the full quality checklist.